 For those patients requiring cubital tunnel release surgery, Mirza Orthopedics offers an endoscopic soft tissue release system, a proprietary treatment that Dr. Ather Mirza developed.
 The A.M.
 Endoscopic Cubital Tunnel Release System delivers more precision, control, and best of all, faster recovery times for patients.
 Learn more below, or book an appointment with our cubital tunnel syndrome doctors and specialists today using the form on this page.

 Cubital tunnel syndrome is caused by compression or inflammation of the ulnar nerve where it passes through the cubital tunnel, which is located just inside of the elbow.

 When the elbow is bent, the cubital tunnel can stretch and may irritate the ulnar nerve over time.
-This condition can also develop as a result of a frequent bending of the elbow from lifting or reaching, as well as from direct pressure on the elbow over time.
+Cubital tunnel syndrome can also develop as a result of a frequent bending of the elbow from lifting or reaching, as well as from direct pressure on the elbow over time.

 You may be more likely to develop cubital tunnel syndrome if:

 - You have experienced prior elbow injuries, such as fractures or dislocations